-There are a number of elective care treatments/interventions that are not routinely funded or commissioned by NHS Clinical Commissioning Groups.
-Applications for these treatments are considered through the Individual Funding Requests (IFR) process.
+There are a number of elective care treatments/interventions that are not routinely funded or commissioned by NHS CCGs.
+Applications for these treatments are considered through the IFR process.

-- A doctor, or other health care professional directly involved in the care of a patient, can make a request for funding to support a healthcare intervention which has not been funded by the Clinical Commissioning Groups under their approved policies.
+- A NHS doctor, or other NHS health care professional directly involved in the care of a patient, can make a request for funding to support a healthcare intervention which has not been funded by the CCG under their approved policies.

 - The application must be made by a clinician providing NHS services and the funding request should be in support of treatment by that clinician or an onward referral by that clinician.
 However, GPs are expected to apply for funding if it’s clear that a referral to secondary care is for a specific treatment covered by priority policies (for example, a referral for Varicose Veins surgery).

-- The clinician requesting funding must ensure the IFR form is completed as accurately and comprehensively as possible.
+- The clinician requesting funding must ensure the funding form is completed as accurately and comprehensively as possible and submitted with supporting clinical evidence.
 This will ensure there are no delays in considering the treatment request.
 The requesting clinician will be best placed to know the patient’s clinical condition, the pathway of care for that condition and the options for treatment.
 They will also be familiar with the incidence and prevalence of the condition and have an understanding of their patient’s needs in relation to others whose clinical circumstances are broadly similar.

-- South, Central and West IFR Team will provide guidance to the referring clinician related to the progress of an application.
+- South, Central and West CPIS Team will provide guidance to the referring clinician related to the progress of an application.

 - The referring clinician should act as the patient’s representative and responses to funding requests will be made direct to the referrer.

-- Where a request is declined, the Clinical Commissioning Groups recognise their obligations under the NHS Constitution to explain decisions to the patient but maintain the importance of the referring clinician’s role in explaining clinical issues and rationale.
+- Where a request is declined, the CCGs recognise their obligations under the NHS Constitution to explain decisions to the patient but maintain the importance of the referring clinician’s role in explaining clinical issues and rationale.

 It is the responsibility of the requesting clinician to set out the case for funding and to provide all relevant supporting information; the requesting clinician can also include supporting information provided by the patient.
 A fully-completed application will normally include: